ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 [^freedom]: https://www.gnu.org/bulletins/bull1.txt
 [^modern_freedom]: https://www.gnu.org/philosophy/free-sw.en.html
 [^life_and_death]: As a friend of mine commented vividly, it's the life and death control [生殺与奪の権利](https://ja.wikipedia.org/wiki/%E7%94%9F%E6%AE%BA%E4%B8%8E%E5%A5%AA%E3%81%AE%E6%A8%A9%E5%88%A9).
+[^means_ends]: I remember a friends' discussion on "Why do we need decentralization?"
+If we double click the a mean to get an end, and keep double clicking that end, what would we get?
+Eventally we should get something that is both a mean and an end.
+Does that motivate us not to double click on Decentralization and Software Freedoms?
 [^manifesto]: https://www.gnu.org/gnu/manifesto.html
 [^fsf_20yrs]: https://www.gnu.org/philosophy/use-free-software.html
 [^fsf_ai]: https://www.fsf.org/news/fsf-is-working-on-freedom-in-machine-learning-applications